ruthnaebeck/trello-card-report/README.md

-# Trello Card Report for Support Escalation Boards
+# Trello Card Report
+Used to reconcile Trello Cards back to their Zendesk Tickets

+- Rename `authenticate.py.example` to `authenticate.py` and fill in the relevant info
+- Rename `trello.py.example` to `trello.py` and update object if needed

 ## Google Sheets Python API
 NOTE - You may need to use your personal gmail account for these steps